kelseyhightower/gke-service-accounts-tutorial/README.md

-# Google Container Engine (GKE) and Service Accounts
+# Google Cloud Service Accounts with Google Container Engine Tutorial

-Applications running in GKE have access to other GCP services such as Stack Drive Trace and Google PubSub.
-In order to access these services a service account can be used.
+Applications running on [Google Container Engine](https://cloud.google.com/container-engine) have access to other [Google Cloud Platform](https://cloud.google.com) services such as [Stackdriver Trace](https://cloud.google.com/trace) and [Cloud Pub/Sub](https://cloud.google.com/pubsub).
+In order to access these services a [Service Account](https://cloud.google.com/compute/docs/access/service-accounts) must be created and used by client applications.

+This tutorial will walk you through deploying the `echo` application which creates Pub/Sub messages from HTTP requests and sends trace data to Stackdriver Trace.

 ## Create a Service Account

-The example application requires the following permissions:
+The `echo` application requires the following permissions:

-* The ability to publish messages to a Pubsub topic.
+* The ability to publish messages to a pub/sub topic.
-* The ability to write trace data to StackDriver Trace.
+* The ability to write trace data to Stackdriver Trace.

-Capture the GCP project ID:
+Create a service account for the `echo` application:

 ```
 export PROJECT_ID=$(gcloud config get-value core/project)
 ```

-Set the service account name:

 ```
-export SERVICE_ACCOUNT_NAME="service-account-example"
+export SERVICE_ACCOUNT_NAME="service-account-echo"
 ```

-Create the example service account:

 ```
 gcloud beta iam service-accounts create ${SERVICE_ACCOUNT_NAME} \
-  --display-name "Google Container Engine example service account"
+  --display-name "echo service account"
 ```

-Add the `pubsub.editor` and `cloudtrace.agent` IAM permissions:
+Add the `pubsub.editor` and `cloudtrace.agent` IAM permissions to the echo service account:

 ```
 gcloud projects add-iam-policy-binding ${PROJECT_ID} \